helmuthdu/web-components/packages/custom-elements/README.md

 #### Define attributes and properties

-Attributes and properties works a little different from what we used to understand in a JS library/framework.
-Attributes are what you declare inside the HTML tag, and properties are part of the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class we extended, so when we define a new component it already contains a set of properties defined.
-So, to sync attribute and properties it can be achieved by manually declare them.
+Attributes and properties work slightly differently from what we used to understand in a JS library/framework.
+Attributes are what you declare inside the HTML tag, and properties are part of the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class we extended, and when we define a new component, it already contains a set of properties defined.
+So sync attributes and properties can be achieved by reflecting properties to attributes.
 Let's demonstrate that with our example:

 ```html
 <ce-alert color="red"></ce-alert>
  ```

-Important to notice that attribute are **always** string, you cannot define a method or if you need other type you have to cast it later.
+It is crucial to notice that attributes are **always** strings.
+Therefore, you cannot define a method, object, or number.
+But, in case you need another type, you have to cast it later or declare it directly inside the element object.

 Now to sync the attribute with the property in the class: